stoeffel/elm-verify-examples/example/README.md

 Documented.two --> 2
 ```

-But the following would cause a build error!
+But the following will case a test to fail!

 ```elm
 import Documented